Sun Protection MYTHS You Need To Stop Believing

 As a beauty editor learning about new products and methods and how to implement them into my routine is a huge part of my job.
 My views on health, beauty and self-care are constantly being challenged by new research and advances in technology and also the discovery of ancient beauty remedies and systems of healing.
 I am constantly questioning everything I thought I knew, from thinking that white spots on your nails mean you need more calcium, to washing my hair until it’s squeaky clean.

 Myths within the beauty world are prevalent and whilst some are harmless others can be deadly and one of the most harmful skin-care misconceptions is that those with darker skin tones do not need sun protection.

 Whilst melanin does indeed offer some levels of protection it has it’s limitations and although dark skinned people are less likely to get skin cancer, statics show that they also are more likely to die from it.
 According to research by the Skin Cancer foundation, “the estimated five-year melanoma survival rate for black patients is only 65% compared with 91% for white patients”.

-As we prepare for what is set to be the hottest August Bank Holiday we wanted to set the record straight once and for all and asked renowned industry expert Dija Ayodele, Aesthetician and founder of Black Skin Directory to educate us on some of the most common misconceptions about sun care and also tapped her up for her favourite products.
+As lockdown begins eases and we start thinking about getting out and enjoying the warm weather we wanted to set the record straight once and for all and asked renowned industry expert Dija Ayodele, Aesthetician and founder of Black Skin Directory and Westroom Aesthetics to educate us on some of the most common misconceptions about suncare and also tapped her for her favourite products.

 Words: @Abisoye Odugbesan